vegaprotocol/specs/protocol/0085-RVST-rewards_vesting.md

 - Given a party owns the relevant sub-key, attempting to transfer funds from the sub-key's vested account to any account other than the parties general account will be rejected. (<a name="0085-RVST-025" href="#0085-RVST-025">0085-RVST-025</a>)

 - Given a non-zero transfer fee factor, a party redeeming funds from an appropriate sub-key's vested account will incur no fees. (<a name="0085-RVST-026" href="#0085-RVST-026">0085-RVST-026</a>)
-- A party redeeming funds will not be subject to the minimum transfer requirement if transferring the full balance.
+- A party redeeming funds from a sub-key's vested account will not be subject to the minimum transfer requirement if transferring the full balance.
 The transfer should be accepted. (<a name="0085-RVST-027" href="#0085-RVST-027">0085-RVST-027</a>)
-- A party redeeming funds will be subject to the minimum transfer requirement if transferring less than the full balance.
+- A party redeeming funds from a sub-key's vested account will be subject to the minimum transfer requirement if transferring less than the full balance.
 The transfer should be rejected. (<a name="0085-RVST-028" href="#0085-RVST-028">0085-RVST-028</a>)